 As expensive as they are, those requirements could have rescued Alison Cook from the predation of her professional advisers.
 But here's the thing; those who need the protection lack the skills to select the right advisers, lawyers, accountants and auditors.

 So here's the bottom line: Our DIY super regulation is hugely and wastefully over-regulated for people like me who fancy they don't need all the professional "help".
-But with a carnival of high-risk investment products and predatory investment spruikers out there, all those ticked boxes are an elaborate and cruel hoax for
+But with a carnival of high-risk investment products and predatory investment spruikers out there, all those ticked boxes are an elaborate and cruel hoax for the unwary.

 Oh, and the government's new regulatory policy will do nothing to address any of this.